Skip to content →

 Peer Consultation/Training Opportunities: Interns are provided with a variety of opportunities to develop their skills including on-site consultation opportunities to district-wide and community consultation opportunities.
 All psychologists and psychologist interns meet on a monthly basis to share literature, ideas, and expertise related to assessment, intervention, prevention and research.
 In addition, all of the district’s psychologists meet monthly to address issues related to procedural, diagnostic, legal, ethical, professional, and other matters.
 Interns attend selected community-based seminars, workshops and professional association conferences during the course of the year and are included in all relevant trainings related to district-wide LEA protocols and procedures.

-Supervision: The intern is provided with approximately three hours of individual supervision per week; one with their building-based supervising school psychologist and two with the district-based clinical/school psychologist.
-Typically, particularly early in the internship, supervision provided by the building-based supervisor is far greater than one hour per week.
-Ample opportunities exist (and occur) for additional supervision, collaboration, and interaction during the course of the typical week.
+Supervision: The intern is provided with two hours of individual supervision each week by a licensed clinical psychologist as well as ongoing supervision throughout the week for a minimum of two additional hours.
+Typically, particularly early in the internship, supervision provided by the supervisor is far greater than the minimum requirements as ample opportunities exist for additional supervision, collaboration, and interaction during the course of the typical week.
 Additional supervision and collaboration also occur with other psychologists working in the same setting.
-In addition, doctoral and specialist level interns and supervisors meet once a month for group supervision and a seminar series designed to facilitate skill development with regard to counseling/psychotherapy, psychodiagnostic assessment, suicide assessment/crisis intervention, special education policies and procedures, how to write IEPs, BIPs, and psychological reports, etc.

 Extracurricular Activities: Interns have the opportunity to become involved in extracurricular clubs, athletics, and other activities throughout the district on a voluntary basis.
 There also may be opportunities to earn additional income coaching, sponsoring a club or activity, or chaperoning an activity within the district.